sailpoint-oss/isc-community-toolbox/README.md

 <!-- CONTACT -->
 ## Discuss
-[Click Here](https://developer.sailpoint.com/dicuss/tag/idn-admin-console) to discuss this tool with other users.
+You can go to the [SailPoint Developer Community Forum](https://developer.sailpoint.com/dicuss/tag/idn-admin-console) to discuss this tool with other users!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>